ktomk/pipelines/README.md

     --show-services       show all defined services in use by pipeline steps and exit
     --validate[=<path>]   schema-validate file, shows errors if any, exits; can be used more than once, exit status is non-zero on error

 Environment control options
-    -e, --env <variable>  pass or set an environment <variable> for the docker container, just like docker run, the variable can be the name of a variable which adds the variable to the container if exported or a variable definition with the name of the variable, the equal sign "=" and the value, e.g. --env NAME=value
+    -e, --env <variable>  pass or set an environment <variable> for the docker container, just like a docker run,
+                          <variable> can be the name of a variable which
+                          adds the variable to the container as export or a variable definition with the name of the variable, the equal sign "=" and the value, e.g. --env NAME=<value>
     --env-file <path>     pass variables from environment file to the docker container
     --no-dot-env-files    do not pass .env.dist and .env files as environment files to docker
-    --no-dot-env-dot-dist dot not pass .env.dist as environment file to docker
+    --no-dot-env-dot-dist dot not pass .env.dist as environment file to docker only

 Keep options
     --keep                always keep docker containers